+Date completed……03.09.20………………………………..

+Signed………Mrs Sara Gray…………………………………

 APPENDIX 6

 Female Genital Mutilation

 Section 5B of the Female Genital Mutilation Act 2003 and section 74 of the Serious Crime Act 2015 places a mandatory duty on teachers along with social workers and healthcare professionals to report to the police where they discover that FGM appears to have been carried out on a girl under 18 or where a girl discloses that she has undergone FGM.
-The school’s response to FGM will take into account the government guidance, “Multi-agency statutory guidance on female genital mutilation” April 2016.
+The school’s response to FGM will take into account the government guidance, “Multi-agency statutory guidance on female genital mutilation” updated October 2018.
 Staff will also follow the established safeguarding procedure by reporting any such concerns to the Designated Safeguarding Lead and a report must also be made to the Police.